kimmobrunfeldt/howto-everything/are-you-doing-it-wrong.md

     You should have a single meter like: 6/10 of dependencies are outdated

-- [ ] **Would you be comfortable to show your code to other team members?**
+- [ ] **Would you be and others in your team comfortable to show code to other team members for reviews?**

-    If not, are you coding crap?
+    If not, you should discuss about the reasons with your team.

-- [ ] **Can every member of your team handle rough critic of their code?**

-    Everyone should be able to handle comments like:

-    * *"Your code looks like shit, because ..."*
-    * *"Your technical choice was bad, because ..."*

-    If not, members are afraid to give feedback and code will eventually rotten.

 #### Web development related